Mystery of the Missing Mask

 I will be using TFD with middle schoolers beginning in January.
 Any suggestions, activities, materials, etc. would be much appreciated!
 Thanks in advance!

-9 • Gabriella Colclough • November 15, 2008 • 7:25 PM
+9 • Gabriella Colclough • November 15, 2008 • 6:25 PM

 I have a quiz on the first section of the book I can share, but I’d very much like to receive some quizzes as well!!!!
-I also have files of pictures I will barter for materials. smile
+I also have files of pictures I will barter for materials. 😊

 For an activity on equivocation, we “acted out” Abbot and Costello’s Who’s on First - just as a fun (for what it’s worth) activity.

-10 • Maria Barcelona • February 12, 2009 • 12:55 AM
+10 • Maria Barcelona • February 11, 2009 • 11:55 PM

 I teach 8th grade literacy at a charter school in Santa Fe, NM.
 I am very interested in teaching students to discover their thinking process as in how assumptions are made.